Functional, Fascial and Structural Approaches in one program

 Each workshop can stand on its own to give you new understanding of each area and how the structural and functional anatomy relates to many common issues.
 A range of back-up notes will be given with each along with learning assignments both prior and post-workshop.
 Where possible the information is backed up with current research and critical thinking is encouraged throughout.
 This unique package is aimed to build confidence and give you fresh insights into the workings of the body’s myofascial system.

 Finally, when you have attended each on the series, you can learn how to put all of the skills together to create a comprehensive and effective system.
-Based on many new and established approaches we believe the Fascial Release for Structural Balance will give you the skills in palpation, BodyReading and functional analysis needed for the modern multidisciplinary therapist.
+Based on many new and established approaches we believe the Structural Essentials will give you the skills in palpation, BodyReading and functional analysis needed for the modern multidisciplinary therapist.

 1. Arches and the Legs – 3 Days